Yahav Gurfinkel

-Yahav Gurfinkel (יהב גורפינקל; born 27 June 1998) is an Israeli professional footballer who plays as a defender.
+Yahav Gurfinkel (יהב גורפינקל; born 27 June 1998) is an Israeli professional footballer who plays as a defender for Chinese Super League club Chengdu Rongcheng.

 Early life

 Gurfinkel was born in moshav Amikam, Israel, to a family of Ashkenazi Jewish descent.

 Club career

 He made his Israeli Premier League debut for Maccabi Haifa on 21 January 2017 in a game against Ironi Kiryat Shmona.

 On 31 May 2022, Gurfinkel's contract with IFK Norrköping was terminated by mutual consent.

+On 1 February 2024, Hapoel Tel Aviv announced that Gurfinkel would be transferring to Chinese Super League club Chengdu Rongcheng.